 Can You Donate Blood if You Have Diabetes?

 In fact, diabetics may donate blood providing they meet all other medical requirements.
 Note that if you used bovine-derived insulin (from cows) before, this results in a deferral from blood donation.
 The syringe used by insulin dependent diabetics should get used by them, and no-one else, if the syringe is then reused.

-Can You Donate Blood if You Have Tattoos UK?
+Can You Give Blood if You Have a Tattoo UK?